Back to Methuselah: Tragedy of an Elderly Gentleman: A.D. 3000

 Zozim and Zoo, dressed impressively in costumes that they disparage as foolish, but are demanded by their short-lived clients, lead the visiting party into the temple.
 It, too, is most impressive with a show of eerie lighting in a measureless abyss.
-Zozim belittles that display as well, but the visitors are overawed and become unnerved completely when the oracle appears as an insubstantial figure amidst lightnings and thunder.
+Zozim belittles that display as well, but the visitors are overawed and become unnerved completely when the oracle appears as an insubstantial figure amidst flashes of lightning and peals of thunder.
 The Prime Minister, now called The Envoy, is too overwhelmed to ask his question until he swallows a half-pint of brandy.
-Thus emboldened, he grandiosely speaks of the greatness of his party, the Potterbills, presently in power, but also losing ground to the villainous opposition party, the Rotterjacks.
+Thus emboldened, he grandiosely speaks of the greatness of his party, the Potterbills, currently in power, but also losing ground to the villainous opposition party, the Rotterjacks.
 Ultimately he is asking if it would be expedient to hold elections now or better to put them off till spring.
 He begs the oracle to respond in the same way she did to his illustrious predecessor, Sir Fuller Eastwind.
-And that request was granted: "Go home, poor fool" the oracle replies— repeating what she had said to Eastwind.
+And that request is granted: "Go home, poor fool," the oracle replies—repeating what she had said to Eastwind.
 Whereupon she vanishes, the lighting turns to daylight and the abyss is no more.
 Zoo removes and folds her costume—the magic and mystery are gone.

 The answer they had expected was the one Sir Eastwind had reported: "When Britain was cradled in the west, the east wind hardened her and made her great.
 Whilst the east wind prevails Britain shall prosper.
 The east wind shall wither Britain's enemies in the day of contest.
 Let the Rotterjacks look to it."
 Sheer fabrication, but so pleasing to the voters that he stayed in power for another fifteen years.
 The Prime Minister's choice was clear.
 All he had to do was tell the public that the oracle had told him exactly what she told his predecessor and let the public believe it was what Sir Eastwind had reported.
 All present could attest to the truth of that, with no need for lying!

 That is too much for the Elderly Gentleman to swallow.
 He leaves the group and seeks out the Oracle, begs her to let him stay on the island, says he will die of disgust and despair if he goes back home.
 The Oracle tells him that he will die of discouragement if he stays behind.
-He says he'll take that chance, since it is more honourable.
+He says he will take that chance, since it is more honourable.
 She agrees to let him stay and grasps his hands and looks at him.
 He rises, stiffens, and falls dead.
 "Poor short-lived thing!" she says, "What else could I do for you?"